 As the sun hovered just above the horizon, I called out to the darkening sky “God is Most Great!” and I counted 40 waves.

 When I returned home, I learned that “Hadi” means “righteous guide.”
 I could not have been in better hands.
 Before my pilgrimage, I had not thought much about Islam, but now I felt thirsty for knowledge of this remarkable religion that had welded the warring tribes of Arabia into a brotherhood of nations united by the teachings set down in the Quran.

 In the years since that first pilgrimage, I have passed many hours studying the life of Muhammad and His holy book, the Quran, and pondering the traditions that record His sayings and doings.
-And whenever I am in a place where the voice of muezzin summons the faithful to prayer, my soul aches to hear its yearning tone.
-My study of the Quran has opened to me a treasure trove of spiritual truths, each gem more lustrous than the next and each encased in the highest poetry.
+And whenever I am in a place where the voice of the muezzin summons the faithful to prayer, my soul aches with yearning.
+My study of the Quran has opened a treasure trove of spiritual truths, each gem more lustrous than the next and each encased in the highest poetry.

 Sometimes I wonder how anyone can be content to pass through this earthly life without reading this exquisite verse from the Surah of Light:

 Allah is the light of the heavens and the earth; a likeness of His light is as a niche in which is a lamp, the lamp is in a glass, (and) the glass is as it were a brightly shining star, lit from a blessed olive-tree, neither eastern nor western, the oil whereof almost gives light though fire touch it not — light upon light — Allah guides to His light whom He pleases, and Allah sets forth parables for men, and Allah is Cognizant of all things. (al-Nur, 24/35)